 Being appointed a Fellow of the Society is one of the highest honours that can be bestowed upon our Members.

-It is an honour which recognises those individuals who have attained distinction in a particular aspect or aspects of their pharmacy career.
-As Fellowships are based on nominations from Members, it also signifies the esteem in which a Member of the Society is held by his or her peers, and as such is a mark of achievement which all Members should aspire to.
+Fellowship is an honour which recognises those individuals who have attained distinction in their pharmacy career.
+As Fellowships are based on nominations from Members, they signify the esteem in which the individual is held by his or her peers.

 - Nominees must have been a Member of the Society for at least 12 years